South Carolina Foreign LLC Registration & Certificate of Authority Guide

 • Owning, leasing, or operating income-producing real estate located in South Carolina

-Conducting business in South Carolina without completing foreign LLC registration may result in civil penalties, late filing fees, and the inability to maintain legal proceedings in South Carolina courts until compliance is achieved.
+Conducting business in South Carolina without completing Foreign LLC registration may result in civil penalties, late filing fees, and the inability to maintain legal proceedings in South Carolina courts until compliance is achieved.

-3. South Carolina foreign LLC registration requirements
+3. South Carolina Foreign LLC registration requirements

 Before submitting your application, ensure the following information and documents are complete, accurate, and current:

-1. Exact legal LLC name as registered in the formation jurisdiction
+1. Exact legal LLC name in state where your LLC was originally formed

-2. State or country of formation and original formation date
+2. state of formation and original formation date

 3. South Carolina Registered Agent with a physical street address in South Carolina